gdm-maha/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 The custom variable `perfdatagraphs_config_metrics_include (array[string])` is used to select specific metrics that should be rendered, if not set all metrics are rendered.
 Wildcards can be used with: `*`.

+This will also override the minimum amount the charts being shown on the object's page.

 The custom variable `perfdatagraphs_config_metrics_exclude (array[string])` is used to exclude metrics.
 This takes precedence over the include.
 Wildcards can be used with: `*`.

+This will exclude the metric from all pages.

 Examples: